 Crockpot Brussel Sprouts recipe

-Wondering if Crockpot brussel sprouts would really be that good, they are!
-A great way to cook vegetables during the holidays and NOT take up space in your oven.
+This is a great way to cook vegetables in a slow cooker during the holidays and NOT take up space in your oven.
 Just throw them in with some bacon, parmesan, olive oil and seasonings of your choice.
-An easy Crockpot recipe you’ll make over and over again. (affiliate links present)
+An easy Crockpot recipe you’ll make over and over again.

 There are so many ways to cook brussel sprouts I tell you, and we’ve done them all.
 The biggest key to YUM when it comes to this green vegetable is to just get them nice and tender right??
 Okay, and bacon is a must too but we’ll get to all of that later. 😉